Intelligence Chiefs 'Stand More Resolutely' Behind Finding Of Russia Election Hacking

 Clapper noted that the intelligence officials would not dive into many more details at this hearing, deferring to a broader, unclassified report on the election interference to be released next week.

-Committee Chairman Arizona Republican John McCain said there is no national security interest "more vital to the U.S. than the ability to hold free and fair elections without foreign interference," and that "every American should be alarmed by Russia's attacks on our nation."
+Committee Chairman John McCain, R-Ariz., said there is no national security interest "more vital to the U.S. than the ability to hold free and fair elections without foreign interference," and that "every American should be alarmed by Russia's attacks on our nation."

-"We will ascribe" a motive for the Russian cyber attack in the upcoming report, Clapper said.
+"We will ascribe" a motive for the Russian cyberattack in the upcoming report, Clapper said.
 He wouldn't say Thursday what it is, but it has been widely reported that the intelligence agencies agree that Russia was trying to get Donald Trump elected.

 Clapper also said he will "push the envelope" to make much of that report unclassified without jeopardizing sources or intelligence-gathering details.